aelsewhere/Spotify-Web-App/README.md

 ### Mood-Generated Playlists

+Another cool feature of the site is the mood-based playlist builder.
+Instead of just picking a genre or artist, you can create a playlist based on how you're feeling.
+There are hundreds of moods to choose from, and you can select up to three at a time to really fine-tune the vibe you're going for.

+To make it even more intuitive, moods are organized by color—18 different colors representing different emotional categories.
+Within each color, the intensity of the mood is shown through opacity, so you can easily find the right match for how you’re feeling in the moment.

+Once you’ve chosen your moods and set the playlist length, the algorithm gets to work.
+Using your Spotify listening history, it pulls together a playlist that not only matches your mood but also fits your personal taste.
+Whether you need something chill for a rainy day, energetic for a workout, or nostalgic for a late-night drive, the mood-based builder makes sure you always have the perfect soundtrack.

 Pick 1-3 moods to generate a personalized Spotify playlist.
 Mood emotions gathered from [The Hoffman Institute](https://www.hoffmaninstitute.org/wp-content/uploads/Practices-FeelingsSensations.pdf).

 Example of emotions storage: